 What then, of Forgiveness?

 In terms of a relationship with God, the scriptures teach that only through faith and repentance is reconciliation achieved.
 Why?
-Because without belief and trust, there is no acknowledgement of a Holy God nor an Holy standard.
+Because without belief and trust, there is no acknowledgment of a Holy God nor a Holy standard.
 Without repentance, there is no turning away from that which caused offense.
 Therefore, faith and repentance are paramount, and reconciliation forgiveness does not happen outside of those two things.
 During his journeys, Paul taught both of these things, repentance towards God and faith towards the Lord Jesus Christ.
 And in doing so, he referred to this ministry as a ministry of reconciliation, not as a ministry of belief and forgiveness.
 This is what some evangelists and evangelistic messages teach: just believe, and you’re forgiven.

 So, the point is this: you can believe that God exists.
 You can also believe that Jesus died for your sins.
 And you can believe that God has forgiven you.
-Or not, as the case may be be.
-But the fact of the matter remains, until you\’re willing to repent of your sin and be reconciled to God, you will remain in your sin.
+Or not, as the case may be.
+But the fact of the matter remains until you’re willing to repent of your sin and be reconciled to God, you will remain in your sin.
 And should you remain in your sin, you will die and be judged in your sin.